stackabletech/trino-lb/docs/proxy-modes.md

 Please note that you cannot disable the TLS certificate check.
 In the example below, the secret-operator from the Stackable Data Platform is used to provision valid TLS certificates automatically.

+Please also note that you need to use the FQDN for the configured Trino clusters in your trino-lb config.
+This is needed, because we need to determine which Trino cluster send the Trino HTTP event based on the `uri`.

 ```yaml
 apiVersion: trino.stackable.tech/v1alpha1
 kind: TrinoCluster